-On March 23, 2021, the Company issued performance-based stock options to the certain team members at TAMM Net, Inc. to purchase an aggregate of 450,000 shares of Common Stock at a per share exercise price of \$1.50 per share, of which 50% vest upon the completion of Phase I of AL001 by March 31, 2022, and the remaining 50% vest upon completion of Phase I of ALZN002 by December 31, 2022.
+On March 23, 2021, the Company issued performance-based stock options to the certain team members at TAMM Net, Inc. ("TAMM Net") to purchase an aggregate of 450,000 shares of Common Stock at a per share exercise price of \$1.50 per share, of which 50% vest upon the completion of Phase I of AL001 by March 31, 2022, and the remaining 50% vest upon completion of Phase I of ALZN002 by December 31, 2022.

-The performance goal of completing Phase I of AL001 was achieved on March 22, 2022, and the Company recognized stock compensation related to the completion of Phase I of AL001 over the implied service period to complete this milestone.
-Due to the significant risks and uncertainties associated with achieving the completion of Phase I for ALZN002, as of October 31, 2022, the Company believes that the achievement of the requisite performance conditions is not probable and, as a result, no compensation cost has been recognized for these awards related to ALZN002.
+The performance goal of completing Phase I of AL001 was achieved on March 22, 2022, and the Company recognized stock-based compensation related to the completion of Phase I of AL001 over the implied service period to complete this milestone.

+On January 19, 2023, the Board modified the performance criteria for these awards.
+The remaining 50% of the grant will now vest upon the completion and announcement of topline data of the first cohort from a Phase I/IIA clinical trial of ALZN002 on/or before March 31, 2024.
+Due to the significant risks and uncertainties associated with achieving the completion of Phase I for ALZN002, as of January 31, 2023, the Company believes that the achievement of the requisite performance conditions is not probable and, as a result, no compensation cost has been recognized for these awards related to ALZN002.